FATMAP difficulty grade

 Improvised wilderness camping is also allowed in accordance with wilderness guidelines.

-Starting the loop at Maroon Lake and traveling clockwise, hikers will go over West Maroon Pass, Frigid Air Pass, Trail Rider Pass, and Buckskin Pass in that order.
+Starting the loop at Maroon Lake and traveling clockwise, runners will go over West Maroon Pass, Frigid Air Pass, Trail Rider Pass, and Buckskin Pass in that order.

 Leashed dogs may accompany their owners.